Plum Pie: "Stylish Stouts"

 In a flashforward, Purkiss, owner of the magazine Wee Tots that Bingo works for, asks Bingo if he has dinner plans.
 The story then truly starts when the actor Catsmeat Potter-Pirbright gives Bingo two tickets to his next show.
 Bingo's wife Rosie and their infant son Algy are away on a trip, so Bingo decides to ask his aunt, the widow Myrtle Beenstock, to join him.
 Her butler Wilberforce (also called Willoughby) says that Mrs. Beenstock is away but will return soon.
 Wilberforce recommends betting on the horse Whistler's Mother.
 After Rosie sends him ten pounds to put in Algy's bank account, Bingo bets it on Whistler's Mother.
-The horses loses its race.
+The horse loses its race.

 Dejected, Bingo goes to the Drones Club.
 Catsmeat explains that the members are entering their uncles in the Fat Uncles Sweep, in which members buy tickets and are each randomly assigned an uncle.
 The person who draws the fattest uncle wins the jackpot, minus fifty pounds awarded to the winning uncle's nephew as prize money.
 Bingo wants to enter his stout Aunt Myrtle and sell the future prize money to the club millionaire Oofy Prosser for a smaller immediate payment, but only uncles are eligible.
 Later, Purkiss asks Bingo if he has dinner plans.

 Purkiss wants the American author Kirk Rockaway, who is in London, to contribute to Wee Tots.
 Since Rockaway admires the novelist Rosie M. Banks, Bingo's wife, Purkiss provides Bingo ten pounds to give Rockaway dinner, and mentions that Rockaway is a teetotaler.
 Bingo dines with Rockaway, who is so stout that Bingo wishes Rockaway were his uncle.
 Since he enjoys Mrs. Little's books so much, Rockaway offers to pay for dinner.
 Bingo learns that Rockaway came all the way from Oakland, San Francisco hoping to marry Bingo's Aunt Myrtle, and advises Rockaway to gather the courage to propose by drinking champagne and stout.

 A half hour later, Rockaway drunkenly insults a critic on the San Francisco Herald.
 Having forgotten about Rosie M. Banks, he tells Bingo to pay the bill.
 At Myrtle's house, Rockaway speaks brusquely to the butler who says that Mrs. Beenstock is not home yet.
 Rockaway hits a constable and gets arrested.
 Bingo learns that Myrtle married Sir Hercules Foliot-Foljambe during her trip.
 The butler shows Bingo a photograph of Sir Hercules, who is even larger than Rockaway.
 Ecstatic, Bingo borrows the photograph to show it to Oofy.